MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/pstn-usage-report.md

 |**6**   |Select **Full screen** to view the report in full screen mode. |
 |**7**   |Select **Export to Excel** to download the data in a comma separated file (CSV) for offline analysis or to use it as input for your billing system. |

-**Caller/Callee fields conciderations**
+**Caller/Callee fields considerations**

 Depending on the call direction, the Caller or Callee names can contain non-E164 numbers.

-These fields can come form the customer SBC(s).
+These fields can come from the customer SBC(s).
 There are three formats that the SBC can send to Direct Routing: E.164 numbers, non-E.164 numbers, and strings.

-1. E.164 phone number from a user who has an E.164 number to a user who also has an E.164 number.
+- E.164 phone number from a user who has an E.164 number to a user who also has an E.164 number.
-2. Call from a non-E.164 number.
-A user from a third-party PBX interconnected with DR makes a call to a Teams user.
-In this case the caller number might be any non-E.164 number, for example +1001.
+- Call from a non-E.164 number.
+A user from a third-party PBX interconnected with Direct Routing makes a call to a Teams user.
+In this case, the caller number might be any non-E.164 number, for example +1001.
-3. A spammer calls and doesn’t present a number, only a name, for example “Internal Revenue Service”.
+- A spammer calls and doesn’t present a number, only a name, for example “Internal Revenue Service”.
 This string will be shown in the reports.

 **About Shared Correlation ID**

-The Shared Correlation ID only exists in downloadable Excel and indicates that two or more calls are related.
+The Shared Correlation ID only exists in the exported Excel file that you download and indicates that two or more calls are related.
-The following table explains the different scenarios, and when Shared Correlation ID is present.
+The following explains the different scenarios, and when Shared Correlation ID is present.

-1. PSTN User 1 on a PSTN endpoint called Teams User 1 on Teams client, call type Dr_In, correlation ID	57f28917-42k5-4c0c-9433-79734873f2ac, no shared correlation ID
+1. PSTN User 1 on a PSTN endpoint called Teams User 1 on Teams client, call type Dr_In, correlation ID	57f28917-42k5-4c0c-9433-79734873f2ac, no shared correlation ID.
-2. Teams User 1 on Teams client called PSTN User 1 on a PSTN endpoint, call type	Dr_Out	2c12b8ca-62eb-4c48-b68d-e451f518ff4, no shared correlation ID
+2. Teams User 1 on Teams client called PSTN User 1 on a PSTN endpoint, call type	Dr_Out	2c12b8ca-62eb-4c48-b68d-e451f518ff4, no shared correlation ID.
-3. PSTN User 1 on a PSTN endpoint called a Teams User 2 on Teams client, call type	Dr_In	f45e9a25-9f94-46e7-a457-84f5940efde9, shared correlation ID f45e9a25-9f94-46e7-a457-84f5940efde9
+3. PSTN User 1 on a PSTN endpoint called a Teams User 2 on Teams client, call type	Dr_In	f45e9a25-9f94-46e7-a457-84f5940efde9, shared correlation ID f45e9a25-9f94-46e7-a457-84f5940efde9.
 4. Existing call 3 with correlation ID “f45e9a25-9f94-46e7-a457-84f5940efde9”.
 PSTN User 1 in a call with Teams User 2.
-Teams User 2 transferred (blind or consultative) a call to Teams or PSTN User, call type	Dr_Out_User_Transfer	45a1da7c-9e97-481a-8a05-3fe19a9a77e0, shared correlation ID	f45e9a25-9f94-46e7-a457-84f5940efde9
+Teams User 2 transferred (blind or consultative) a call to Teams or PSTN User, call type	Dr_Out_User_Transfer	45a1da7c-9e97-481a-8a05-3fe19a9a77e0, shared correlation ID	f45e9a25-9f94-46e7-a457-84f5940efde9.

 ## Related topics